arithefirst/newt/README.md

 ## Set Newt as your newtab

 There aren't any browsers I know of that natively let you set a custom newtab page, so here are the extensions/plugins that I use for the two big browser engines.
+You should set the URL you got from Vercel for everything to work properly.

 - **Chrome:** [Custom New Tab](https://chromewebstore.google.com/detail/custom-new-tab/lfjnnkckddkopjfgmbcpdiolnmfobflj?hl=en-US) by dicanote.co
 - **Firefox:** [Custom New Tab Page](https://addons.mozilla.org/en-US/firefox/addon/custom-new-tab-page/) by MethodGrab